 High-mileage cars: should you buy one?

-Most engine and gearbox wear takes place when the engine is cold, while the brakes, suspension and clutch will wear out much more slowly on cars used for lengthy motorway trips rather than urban stop-start driving on roads littered with speed bumps.
+This is because engine and gearbox wear happens when they are cold just after you start the car, while the brakes, suspension and clutch will wear out much more slowly on cars used for lengthy motorway trips rather than urban stop-start driving on roads littered with speed bumps.

 Just take the 2001 VW Golf 1.9 TDi we tracked down, which is a true member of the High-Mile Club.
 With more than half a million miles on the clock, it never missed a beat during the week-long road test we gave it.